libretro/docs/docs/guides/controller-autoconfiguration.md

   - Comment above input_device: [1]
   - Variable: `input_device = "Nintendo Co., Ltd. Pro Controller"`

-1: `# The files "Nintendo Co., Ltd. Pro Controller.cfg" and "Nintendo Switch Pro Controller.cfg" are the same except for the input_devicevariable.
-This difference allows thelinuxraw driver to recognize the controller on various Linux kernel versions.
-If you modify this file, wait for the PR to be approved, then update this file too to ensure they function identically.`
+1: `# The files "Nintendo Co., Ltd. Pro Controller.cfg" and "Nintendo Switch Pro Controller.cfg" should have identical content except for the input_devicevariable.
+This difference allows thelinuxraw driver to recognize the controller on various Linux kernel versions.`

 ## Troubleshooting
 If your joypad is not configured properly, you should [generate a RetroArch log](/docs/guides/generating-retroarch-logs.md).
 Your log will show if a profile has been matched for your pad and the path of the corresponding profile.